aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/handling-critical-and-effort-driven-tasks/_index.md

 {{% alert color="primary" %}}

-Microsoft Project recognised a number of different types of tasks.
+Microsoft Project recognized a number of different types of tasks.
 Tasks with no duration, for example, are considered milestones by default.
 Critical tasks make up the critical path, one or a series of tasks that, ultimately, determines how long a project will take.

 {{% /alert %}}
 ## **Working with Critical and Effort-Driven Tasks**